-Wait, What?
-See Soccer Star Brandi Chastain's Hilariously Unflattering Hall of Fame Plaque
+Soccer Star Brandi Chastain Responds to Her 'Odd' Hall of Fame Plaque: I Look Like Mickey Rooney!

 The portrait is reminiscent of the much-mocked bronze bust of soccer star Christiano Ronaldo that was unveiled at an airport in Portugal in 2017, as well as the upstate New York statue of Lucille Ball that was dubbed “Scary Lucy.”

+“He’s very talented, as I’m sure you know, and he had a very long career.
+So we have a couple things in common, I guess,” she said.

+Meanwhile, Twitter was pretty thrilled to poke fun at the the initial plaque:

-Both Ronaldo and Ball’s bronze statues have since been replaced with much closer likenesses — stay tuned to see if Chastain’s will also get a cuter makeover.
+Both Ronaldo and Ball’s bronze statues have since been replaced with much closer likenesses — and looks like Chastain will get her shot at redemption soon, too.

+“I’ve been in discussions with them, and they’re gracious.
+They obviously didn’t want this to happen,” she told Kimmel.
+“They did say they would like to give it another chance — and I’m sure it will be great.”